 Delegations from the EAD have visited us in China in 2013 (Prof. Dr. Jörg Lässig), 2015 (Prof. Dr. Jörg Lässig, Dr. Abhishek Awasti), and 2017 (Prof. Dr. Jörg Lässig, Mr. Markus Ullrich).
 During their 2017 visit, Prof. Lässig and Mr. Ullrich gave two interesting guest lectures on "Understanding Quantum Computing - Computing Model and Algorithms" and "An Application Meta-Model to Support the Execution and Benchmarking of Scientific Applications in Multi-Cloud Environments," in our faculty, respectively.
 In turn, and Prof. Weise has visited the EAD in 2016 and 2017, both times giving research talks as well.

-Prof. Lässig is a co-chair of our International Workshop on Benchmarking of Computational Intelligence Algorithms (BOCIA 2018) and a co-editor of our Special Issue on Benchmarking of Computational Intelligence Algorithms in the Computational Intelligence Journal.
+Prof. Lässig is a co-chair of our International Workshop on Benchmarking of Computational Intelligence Algorithms (BOCIA 2018) and a co-editor of our Special Issue on Benchmarking of Computational Intelligence Algorithms.
 Mr. Ullrich has joined the program committees of both of our 2018 Black-Box Discrete Optimization Benchmarking Workshops, namely BB-DOB@GECCO and BB-DOB@PPSN.

 Our institute collaborates with researchers from The University of Adelaide, SA, Australia in various ways for several years.

-Senior Lecturer Dr. Markus Wagner is co-organizing three workshops (BOCIA, BB-DOB@GECCO, and BB-DOB@PPSN) in 2018 and a journal special issue on Benchmarking of Computational Intelligence Algorithms with us.
+Associate Professor Dr. Markus Wagner organized several workshops with us, including (BOCIA'18, BB-DOB@GECCO'18, BB-DOB@PPSN'18), BEADO'19Good, BENCHMARK@PPSN'20, BENCHMARK@GECCO'20, and BOCIA'21, as well as a journal special issue on Benchmarking of Computational Intelligence Algorithms.
 He has visited us for two research stays in 2017 and 2018, during which we collaborated on several topics.
-In his 2017 visit, he also gave two presentations.
+In his 2017 visit, he also gave two presentations. and in 2021, Prof. Weise gave a guest lesson on "Comparing Optimization Algorithm" in his course "Evolutionary Computation."

 For several years, we have also collaborated with Prof. Dr. Zbigniew Michalewicz with whom Prof. Weise co-edited the book Variants of Evolutionary Algorithms for Real-World Applications (ISBN: 978-3-642-23423-1, Springer, 2012, doi:10.1007/978-3-642-23424-8).
 Prof. Weise is also a member of the Scientific Advisory Board of Prof. Michalewicz' company Complexica, an Artificial Intelligence software company that helps large organizations sell more products and services, and reduce their labor costs and headcount through the use of automated analytics.
 Complexica is a leading provider of Artificial Intelligence software for optimizing sales & marketing activities, ranging from promotional planning, pricing, and product mix optimization, through to sales force automation, CRM, and multi-channel quoting and order processing.